 When it comes to making Medicare coverage choices, you may be considering a Medicare supplement insurance plan, also known as a Medigap plan.
 A Medigap plan helps pay some of the out-of-pocket costs that Medicare Parts A & B doesn’t, such as deductibles, copayments and co-insurance.

 If you’re planning to work past 65, or plan to remain on your spouse’s employer plan, you may be considering whether or not you should still enroll in Medicare.
 You will still have an Initial Enrollment Period when you turn 65, but depending on the health coverage you currently have, you may also be able to delay enrollment.

 Medicare eligibility begins at age 65 for most people.
-Boomers born in 1952 are next up to join the ranks of Medicare beneficiaries.
-Here’s what you need to know.
+If you are turning 65 soon, you are next up to join the ranks of Medicare beneficiaries.
+Here’s what you need to know to get prepared.

 Do you have a Medicare Advantage plan?
 If you do, then you need to know about the Medicare Advantage Open Enrollment Period.
 It runs from January 1 – March 31.

 Most people are first eligible to sign up for Medicare when they turn 65, and many choose to enroll during this time.
 For individuals who are covered by a spouse’s employer health care plan, it may not be necessary, or ideal, to enroll in Medicare immediately upon turning 65.